Herman Wright

 Herman Wright (1932 - 1997) was an American jazz double bassist.

 born in Detroit, Michigan, he began on drums as a teen before ultimately settling on upright bass.
-He worked with Dorothy Ashby, Wes Montgomery,Terry Gibbs, beat poet Allen Ginsberg, Yusef Lateef, George Shearing, Doug Watkins and on one occasion substituted Charles Mingus when the latter wanted to play piano.
+He worked with Dorothy Ashby, Wes Montgomery,Terry Gibbs, beat poet Allen Ginsberg, Yusef Lateef, George Shearing, Doug Watkins and on one occasion substituted for Charles Mingus when the latter wanted to play piano.
 He can also be heard on Allen Ginsberg's Ginsberg Sings Blake.

 In 1960, he moved to New York City, where he resided until his death in 1997.

 He had three sons, Herman Wright Jr. (brass and woodwinds), Paris Wright (drums), and Dewayne Wright (piano).